yoavnir/specs2016/specs/README.md

 Switches
 ========
-(To Be Added)
+* --toASCII -- causes output to be translated into ASCII if it's outside the range.
+* --force-read-input -- forces specs to read every input line even if none of the spec units use it.
+By default they won't.
+* --specFile or -f -- reads the specification from a file rather than the command line.
+* --verbose or -v -- outputs more information when something goes wrong.
+* --stats -- output statistics on run time, and records read, and on records written.

 Spec Units
 ==========
 Each spec unit specifies an action to be taken by the program.
-The spec unit may span from one to four command line arguments.
+The spec unit may span from one to several command line arguments.

-The ordinary spec unit is a *data field*, which consists of four arguments, two of which may be omitted:
+The most common spec unit is a *data field*, which consists of five arguments, three of which may be omitted:

-    InputPart [conversion] OutputPart [alignment]
+    [fieldIdentifier] InputPart [conversion] OutputPart [alignment]

 The **InputPart** argument may be any of the following: